matheusft/modelling_ml/README.md

 <img src="https://github.com/matheusft/modelling_ml/blob/master/readme_page/Training.gif?raw=true"/>

 #### To do List:
-* Unordered list can use asterisks
+* Add a Testing Tab
-* Unordered list can use asterisks
+* Accept extensions other than (.csv, .xls and .xlsx)
 * Unordered list can use asterisks